 there and accuse me of

 corruption!
-You guys are all in politics and you know what you have to do to get
+You guys are all into politics and you know what you have to do

+to get

 We Have to

-Do Something: The dangerous contemporary fallacy that in moments of crisis
+Do Something: (also, the Placebo Effect; "Security Theater").
+The dangerous contemporary fallacy that when

-than "just sit there doing nothing."
+than "just sitting there doing nothing."
 (E.g., "Banning air passengers from carrying

-ham sandwiches onto the plane and making babies take off their little pink
+ham sandwiches onto the plane and making parents take off their newborn infants'

-does nothing to deter potential hijackers, but we have to do
+does nothing to deter potential hijackers, but people are scared and we have to do

 to respond to this crisis!")
-This is a corrupted argument from pathos.
+This is a badly corrupted argument from pathos.
 (See

 also "Scare Tactic.")